amihsan/trustlab/README.md

 - Every scenario configuration file has to end with ``_scenario.py``.

-- All scenario parameters require to be the upperCase version of the respective ``Scenario.__init__`` arguments.
+- All scenario parameters require to be the upperCase version of the respective ``Scenario.scenario_args`` arguments.

-- Possible scenario arguments derive from ``Scenario.__init__`` arguments list, where parameters without default value are mandatory for scenario configuration file as well.
+- Possible scenario arguments derive from ``Scenario.scenario_args`` arguments list, where parameters without default value are mandatory for scenario configuration file as well.

+- You can make use of the scenario generation script at [_scenario_generation/](_scenario_generation/README.md) to generate larger scenarios.

 ### ⌚ For Later